-Ready-to-assemble furniture is generally referred as fragile when not assembled properly.
-Exterior surfaces can be easily damaged due low-quality materials.
+Ready-to-assemble furniture is generally referred to as fragile when not assembled properly.
+Exterior surfaces can be easily damaged due to low-quality materials.
 Although it’s cheaper, flat pack assembly is usually made from MDF, therefore lasting long is not its strongest of sides, although it’s not impossible.
 There is always the possibility that if handled without the necessary attention it can scratch or break, especially if it’s been dismantled and put together a number of times.

 Do you have a story about flatpacks lasting only for a while?
 Leave us a comment.

 The obvious disadvantage, people would argue, is the difficulty of putting furniture together.
-Problematic instructions and left over screws are the most common complaints customers seem to have, not to mention endless hours (and arguments!) spent trying to assemble furniture (especially for couples).
+Problematic instructions and leftover screws are the most common complaints customers seem to have, not to mention endless hours (and arguments!) spent trying to assemble furniture (especially for couples).
 Once you have finally managed to screw all the bits together, you may find that drawers don’t shut properly or cupboard doors are wonky.
 If this happens, there’s nothing else for you but to start all over again.

 You might end up paying extra cash for a professional assembler to come and montage flat pack furniture for you!
 This might add a bit extra to your final bill, unforeseen at the moment of purchase.

 What was your worst Ikea assembly ever?
 Leave us a comment.

 Unsuspecting clients have to walk all the way through an IKEA store in order to reach a checkout register.
 Watching at home furnishing products for too long is meant to boost the urge to buy some.
 A great trick is to actually use the exit as an entrance and thus avoid being sucked in.

 What was your fastest Ikea walk-through?
 Leave us a comment.